ejeschke/ginga/doc/manual/developers.rst

 Writing plugins for the reference viewer
 ========================================

-We now turn our attention to the other approach to developing with
-Ginga: modifying the reference viewer.
-The philosophy behind the design of the reference viewer distributed with the Ginga is that it is simply a flexible layout shell for instantiating instances of the viewing widget described in the earlier section.
+The philosophy behind the design of the reference viewer distributed with the Ginga is that it is simply a flexible layout shell for instantiating instances of the Ginga view widgets described in the earlier section.
 All of the other important pieces of a modern FITS viewer--a panning widget, information panels, zoom widget, analysis panes--are implemented as plugins: encapsulated modules that interface with the